Americans convicted in Iran say they were hostages

 Bauer and Fattal plan to spend time with their families in an undisclosed location and appealed to the media for privacy.

+The collection of signs and plants grew throughout the day Sunday at the red brick home in the quiet suburb.

+One sign included the words "With love from all of Elkins Park."

-Shourd told the news conference the trio, in their late 20s and early 30s, would be speaking and writing "at great length" about their ordeal in the future.
+Shourd told the news conference in New York that the trio, in their late 20s and early 30s, would be speaking and writing "at great length" about their ordeal in the future.

 She said they regret not knowing more about the area where they chose to go hiking but their detention had nothing to do with them crossing the border.